georgwiese/react-typeahead/README.md

 Default: []

 An array supplied to the fuzzy search.
 Can be a list of strings or a list of arbitrary objects.
-In the latter case, `props.getSearchString` and `props.getDisplayString` should be provided.
+In the latter case, `props.getOptionSearchString` and `props.renderOption` should be provided.

 #### props.maxVisible